philips-software/cogito/Readme.md

 Because both the browser and phone are likely to be behind distinct [NAT][1], we use a service with a public ip address to facilitate peer-to-peer communication between them.
 This is a fairly simple service that only holds end-to-end encrypted messages in queues.

 The channel supports bi-directional communication; both from the web app to the mobile app, and vice-versa.
-A channel therefore consists of two channels, which we’ve named ‘blue’ and ‘red’.
-The red channel is used to send messages from the web app to the mobile app, and the blue channel is used for the reverse route.
+A channel therefore consists of two queues, which we’ve named ‘blue’ and ‘red’.
+The red queue is used to send messages from the web app to the mobile app, and the blue queue is used for the reverse route.

     -------------                             ------------
     |    web    |  ---------- red ----------> |  mobile  |